fils/fils/README.md

 ### Where I would like to learn when I get time.

 Looking forward to diving into decentralized system more and decentralized ledgers.
-Not really that into DeFi stuff, though I do play a bit there, but more into things like self soverign IDs and the like.
-Curious how DAOs could be used for governance of FAIR implementation networks for example.
+Not really that into DeFi stuff, though I do play a bit there.
+More into things like self sovereign IDs and curious how DAOs could be used for governance of FAIR implementation networks for example.